• Skip to primary navigation

 Ingredients: Here's What You'll Need

 • The Beans: While different beans can be used, my choice was the dried Navy bean, known as the haricot bean in other countries.
-This is the bean that is used to make the Heinz beans.
+This is the bean that is used to make the Heinz baked beans.

 • The Liquid: The liquid noted on the Heinz can is water.
 However, I used a combination of chicken broth and water.
 I also included some Worcestershire sauce and cider vinegar.